Separating fantasy from reality is key to keeping holiday greenery fresh.

-Keeping holiday greenery fresh is the challenge of the season.
-You want it to be supple and smelling fresh - but you also want to recreate the picturesque times of Christmases past.
+You want your greenery to be supple and fragrant - but you also want to recreate the picturesque times of Christmases past with your holiday decorations.

 Unfortunately, Rudyard Kipling's words sum it up best here: "...never the twain shall meet."

 Don't despair.
-You can adjust your holiday fantasy to meet today's decorating reality and still create a magical setting.
-Here's how:
+You can adjust your holiday fantasy to meet today's decorating reality - and still create a magical Christmas backdrop.

 Fantasy: Deck the halls with boughs of holly...